WeWatchWall/fast-fuzz/README.md

 ## TODO Priorities

+- Integration testing by stuffing arguments between methods by type.
 - Side-by-side single and multithreaded runners.
 - Benchmarking of target functions to determine the best run time and number of tests.
-- Integration testing by stuffing arguments between methods by type.
-- Redundant runner for results.
+- Redundant runner for the args-results pairs.
 - Option to run the constructors.
+- Integration testing by stuffing results between methods by type.
 - Get rid of the Intermock dependency and allow same type names across files.